New retailers, restaurants on way to Moncks Corner, Hollywood, James Island and Charleston

 Walterboro residents now have a new wireless shop.

 T-Mobile is now open at 1576 Bells Highway off of Interstate 95.
-Previously, the closest shops were in Charleston and Summerville.
+Previously, the carrier's nearest retail locations were in Charleston and Summerville.

-The store will offer devices, service plans, staff and the ability to pay bills in person as part of the company's effort to expand into small towns across the U.S.
+The store offers devices, service plans and an in-person bill-paying option as part of the company's effort to expand into small towns across the U.S.

 Getting fit

-The Works Cycle plans to open this summer at 465 Meeting St., Suite 105, on the ground-floor of apartment giant Greystar Real Estate Partners' headquarters.
+The Works Cycle plans to open a new space at 465 Meeting St., on the ground-floor of apartment giant Greystar Real Estate Partners' headquarters.
+The Works offers fitness classes next door to the site now.

 The 2,300-square-foot space will include a cycle studio with 40 indoor bikes and two infrared saunas.

-Carter Foxworth and Sarah Frick are the business partners launching the new fitness site.
+Carter Foxworth and Sarah Frick are the business partners involved in the expansion.

 More convenience